mikyrenato/Project-4-Blog/README.md

 ### Navigation Bar
-The navigation bar is fixed at the top of every page and includes links to other pages.
+The navigation bar is fixed at the top of every page and includes links to other pages and a search box(searching posts).
 The link for the current page is shown in blue to visually indicate which page the user is on.
 <img src="staticfiles/images/nav.png">